qasimsk20/resolve-transcoder/README.md

 The transcoded file will be saved in the same directory as the input file, with `_transcoded.mov` appended to its name.

 For example, if your input was `my_video.mp4`, the output will be `my_video_transcoded.mov`.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue on the GitHub repository.
-If you'd like to contribute code, please fork the repository and submit a pull request.

 ## License